alan-turing-institute/trustchain/docs/ion.md

     **In total, the synchronisation process may take several hours, or even days, to complete.** You will not be able to use Trustchain until your ION node has finished synchronising.

+    Fortunately, the synchronisation process on Testnet4 is much quicker, as only ~15GB of data must be downloaded.

 <!-- TODO: screenshots! -->